ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**2.1.0**

+- FakeInventory should now work properly in multiplayer.
+- BREAKING (minor): FakeInventory no longer inherits from Inventory and has had some structural changes.
+It's no longer a requirement to add items to the sibling inventory in parallel.
+- Bumped R2API dependency version to 2.5.11.

 **2.0.0**

 - BREAKING: Moved the CloneSkillDef and GlobalUpdateSkillDef methods from MiscUtil to SkillUtil.